Psychoneuroimmunology (PNI) assesses the interactions between the nervous and immune systems in relation to behavior.

 Konsman JP, Parnet P, Dantzer R. Cytokine-induced sickness behaviour: mechanisms and implications.
 Trends Neurosci, 2002, 25(3):154-9. doi: https://doi.org/10.1016/S0166-2236(00)02088-9

 Immunopsychiatry aims at understanding the role of the immune system in the pathophysiology of neuropsychiatric diseases, such as depression.
-The PNI perspective of psychiatry has highlighted the role of cytokines and immune cells in the development of neuropsychiatric symptoms and depression.
+The PNI perspective of psychiatry has highlighted the role of cytokines and immune cells (including microglia, immune cells of the CNS) in the development of neuropsychiatric symptoms and depression.
 Altered immune profile of depressed patients has also been found to relate to increased resistance to antidepressants.
 Current research focuses on understanding better the mechanisms underlying the psychiatric effects of immune factors, and on how to implement these findings clinically, such as developing treatments for depression that target the immune system.

 Zunszain PA, Hepgul N, Pariante CM.
 Inflammation and depression.
 Curr Top Behav Neurosci, 2013, 14:135-51. doi: 10.1007/7854_2012_211.

 Capuron L, Miller AH.
 Immune system to brain signaling: neuropsychopharmacological implications.
 Pharmacol Ther, 2011, 130(2):226-38. doi: 10.1016/j.pharmthera.2011.01.014.

 Wohleb ES, Franklin T, Iwata M, Duman RS.
 Integrating neuroimmune systems in the neurobiology of depression.
 Nat Rev Neurosci, 2016, 17(8):497-511. doi: 10.1038/nrn.2016.69.